 - Nature conservation sites designated, or proposed to be designated, under 3.23 European or international legislation are subject to the highest level of protection and therefore require rigorous examination.
 Newport has a number of European protected designations including the River Usk Special Area of Conservation (SAC), and the Severn Estuary is a SAC, Special Protection Area (SPA) and a Ramsar site; all of these are identified on the Constraints Map.
-Where proposals have the potential to impact upon a European protected designation, the competent Authority34 will be required to undertake a Habitat Regulations Assessment.
+Where proposals have the potential to impact upon a European protected designation, the competent Authority33 will be required to undertake a Habitat Regulations Assessment.
 Where the potential impacts are not known a precautionary approach is required.
-Where development is permitted planning conditions or legal agreements will be used in order to secure the necessary mitigation.35 Development will not be approved if mitigation is not possible for a proposal which may have a detrimental effect on an internationally designated ecological site.
+Where development is permitted planning conditions or legal agreements will be used in order to secure the necessary mitigation.34 Development will not be approved if mitigation is not possible for a proposal which may have a detrimental effect on an internationally designated ecological site.
 Proposals that are likely to have significant effect upon the European sites will be considered contrary to the ethos of this Plan. - 3.24 The network of national sites within Newport includes Sites of Special Scientific Interest (SSSI) and National Nature Reserves (NNR) which have been identified on the Constraints Map and are protected under the Wildlife and Countryside Act (1981), or as amended.
 These sites require the fullest regard to the intrinsic value of the site and their nature conservation value.
-Development with the
+Development with the potential to affect a recognised site will be closely scrutinised for any direct or indirect effects.
+The developer must demonstrate the case for development and why it could not be located on a site of less significance for nature conservation.35 Where a site is known to be a habitat or commuting route of a European Protected Species under the Conservation of Habitats and Species Regulations 2010 (as amended), development proposals must be completed in a sensitive manner, to protect the conservation status of the internationally and nationally important site.

-34 The 'Competent Authority' is a body with the authority to grant consent (or with the authority to undertake projects themselves).
+33 The 'Competent Authority' is a body with the authority to grant consent (or with the authority to undertake projects themselves).
 Newport City Council, as a local planning authority, is a competent authority.
+34 Further guidance is found in TAN5 available at: http://wales.gov.uk/docs/desh/policy/100730tan5en.pdf